WHQT

-WHQT (105.1 MHz, "Hot 105") is a commercial FM radio station owned by Cox Media Group and airing an urban adult contemporary radio format.
+WHQT (105.1 FM, "Hot 105") is a commercial radio station owned by Cox Media Group and airing an urban adult contemporary radio format.
 The station is licensed to Coral Gables and it serves South Florida including the Miami-Fort Lauderdale-Hollywood radio market.

 WHQT's studios and offices are located in Hollywood along with its sister stations WEDR, WFLC, and WFEZ.
 It is licensed as a Class C0 station with an effective radiated power (ERP) of 100,000 watts, broadcasting from a transmitter site in Miami Gardens, which also serves as the site for eleven other FM radio stations and five TV stations.
 The station uses HD Radio technology and offers contemporary Gospel music, branded as "Joy 105", on the HD2 channel.